hicommonwealth/commonwealth/knowledge_base/Discobot.md

     - Set `DISCORD_TOKEN` to bot's token
     - Set `DATABASE_URL` like other areas of app(not required for local)
     - SSet `RABBITMQ_URI` if running in a non-local environment
-3. If running local, run `yarn start-rmq` from root directory
+3. If running local, run `yarn start-rmq` from root directory (requires Docker to be installed)
 4. Run `yarn start` from discord-bot directory

 ## Consumer Setup